omidarmat/onLearn/react.md

 This is the wrong way because this data fetching is introducing side effect into the component's render logic.
 This is an interaction with the outside world, which should never be allowed in render logic.
 The fetching code, written in the top level of the function, runs as the component first runs, which is actually why it is called render logic.
 But what is the problem?

 As you run your app with this fetching approach, you can observe in the Network tab of the browser that your app is endlessly attempting to fetch data from the API.
 Why?
 Setting the state in the render logic causes the component to re-render itself again.
-However, as the component is re-rendered, the fetching function is executed again, leading to another state update, which in turn, will cause the component to re-render itself in an **infinite loop**.This is why it is not allowed to `setState` in render logic.
+However, as the component is re-rendered, the fetching function is executed again, leading to another state update, which in turn, will cause the component to re-render itself in an infinite loop.This is why it is not allowed to `setState` in render logic.

 > "React limits the number of renders to prevent an infinite loop."

 But we actually need to update the state here.
 So let's now learn the correct way to do this, which is the `useEffect` hook.

-##### **The `useEffect` hook: the correct way**
+##### The `useEffect` hook: the correct way

 The idea of the `useEffect` hook is to give us a place where we can safely introduce side effects.
 The side effects registered with the `useEffect` hook will only be executed after certain renders, for instance, only right after the initial render.